When will I know whether the program will be in-person or virtual?

 What documents do I need to submit with my application?

 Explore Engineering receives an average of 300 applications each year.
 Enrollment is restricted to 125 students in each session.

 *Enrollment cap may change due to COVID-19 guidelines/restrictions.

 No, there is no fee to apply for Explore Engineering.

 Is Explore Engineering an actual UConn program, or, a third party program offered on the UConn campus?

 Yes, Explore Engineering is an UConn School of Engineering sponsored program.

 Who teaches this program?

-This program is taught by different departments in the school of engineering.
-When students are attending departmental activities during the day, they will be participating in both lecture and hands on experiment based activities run by the department’s professors and/or graduate assistants.
+This program is taught by individuals from different departments in the School of Engineering.
+When students are attending departmental activities during the day, they will be participating in both lecture and hands on experiment based activities run by the department’s professors, graduate assistants, and/or undergraduate students.
 Throughout the day students will also learn from constant interactions with their counselor, who is a current UConn engineering undergraduate.